Queen during the mid-70's. Clockwise from the top: Brian May, John Deacon, Freddie Mercury and Roger Taylor.

 Every Episode Ending: Played with.
 A few (but not all) of the songs from A Night at the Opera have similar endings: the song will pretend to end, but then a heavily panned coda appears out of nowhere.
 At first, it sounds like it builds up to something, but nothing's really done with it.

 Face Death with Dignity: Not only alluded to in "The Show Must Go On" ("I'll face it with a grin/I'm never giving in/On with the show"), but Freddie's own sendoff was like this since, knowing that the end was inevitable at that point, he simply stopped taking the medicine that would keep his HIV at bay.
-That was in his final night of life.

 The guitar at the end of "The Prophet's Song" fades into the introduction for "Love Of My Life" on A Night At The Opera.